 In the new funding formula, school districts would receive an "Educational Opportunity Payment," which would be calculated by multiplying the base amount by a district's weighted long-term membership (WLTM).

 Statewide education property taxes would continue to fund the Education Fund.
-Amending current law, a uniform homestead property tax rate and a uniform through 42 would establish a new statewide education funding formula and restructure the statewide education property tax.
+Amending current law, a uniform homestead property tax rate and a uniform property tax.

 Effective July 1,

 2029, sections 23